‘The Curse Of Oak Island’ Season 5: Reasons Why It May Get Renewed Or Canceled

 The Curse of Oak Island Season 5’s fate is still up in the air.
-The current season wraps up with a two-hour episode on Tuesday, and according to teasers dropped for Season 4 finale, Marty and Rick Lagina are set to unearth something significant.
+The current season wraps up with a two-hour episode on Tuesday, and according to teasers dropped for the Season 4 finale, Marty and Rick Lagina are set to unearth something significant.
 Will the discovery make Lagina brothers end their decade-long treasure hunt, or they will continue their quest in The Curse of Oak Island Season 5?

 For the History Channel, Curse of Oak Island continues to be its most-watched unscripted series.
 Screener reports that 3.2 million viewers tuned in to watch the penultimate episode of Season 4, and it fetched a 0.9 rating in the 18-49 key demo.
 Moreover, it is currently one of the highest-rated, unscripted series on the cable network.